A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 ULIP plans cater to a wide variety of customers.
 To understand who should buy ULIP, one should focus on why I should invest in ULIP.
 Every individual has his/her own reasons to make an investment.
 The target audience for ULIPs can be categorized into four segments.

-People in different life stages have different needs and ULIP plans can be tinkered to cater to all.
-It does not matter if you are 20, 35 or 50.
 Whatever your age is, you are sure to have certain life goals and dreams that you hope to fulfil.
 You may want to complete your MBA, or perhaps you want to make a down payment on your dream home.
 Whatever be the reason, to be able to fund your life goals you need a corpus.
 You can use an investment tool such as a Unit Linked Insurance Plan, or ULIP, to help you save up the money required to achieve your Life Goals.

 The plan structure can also vary from one Unit Linked Insurance Plan to another.
 Broadly speaking, there are two kinds of ULIPs based on this category.